shrink/samryan.co.uk/README.md

 A personal website with project listing built using [Metalsmith](http://metalsmith.io) and [Skeleton](http://getskeleton.com/).
 Deployment is handled via [CircleCI](https://circleci.com/).

+Run `npm install`, `bower install` and then `node build` to build the project.
+Deploy by putting the contents of the `build` directory somewhere web accessible.

 ## How to deploy with CircleCI

-The deployment scripts makes assumptions about the server configuration:
+To deploy to a web server on changes to the repository you can use CircleCI, the deployment scripts makes assumptions about the server configuration:

 - The websites root directory is /srv/www/samryan.co.uk
 - The vhost points to /srv/www/samryan.co.uk/live